Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Contrast this with Gollum and Daenrys.
 Both their missions were motivated to some degree by personal gain or ego.
 Gollum to regain his ring/addiction and Daenerys to become the savior of all the world because of who she is.
 Both characters pursue the physical manifestations of their goals, the One Ring and the Iron Throne, and are willing to do anything to get it when closer to their goals.
 Perhaps most tragically though is that both missions cost them their lives once the goal is achieved.

 At the end of the day, this isn't about the nobility of one pair over another because all four people are complex and flawed.
-Even Gollum, who was originally Smeagol, was not initially a murder until the Ring corrupted him, turning the hobbit into Gollum.
-Except for Jon Snow, the objects in these characters’ their missions seem to bring out their worst aspects.
+Even Gollum, who was originally Smeagol, was not initially a murderer until the Ring corrupted him, turning the hobbit into Gollum.
+Except for Jon Snow, the objects in these characters’ missions seem to bring out their worst aspects.

 The missions were so large, so grand, so weighted with expectations and constantly pushing personal limits, that to come out unscathed was impossible.
 While all characters achieve what they wanted, but are never able to enjoy that victory.